Applications are invited for the next annual STEPS Summer School on Pathways to Sustainability on 14-25 May 2018.

 The Institute of Development Studies (IDS) is the main venue.
 IDS is on the edge of the Sussex University campus, set in the middle of rolling countryside but with good transport links to Brighton.

-The programme includes lectures and discussions, ‘walkshops’ – longer discussions held on walks through the surrounding area – social events, and a chance to play the African Farmer game.
+The programme includes lectures and discussions, ‘walkshops’ – longer discussions held on walks through the surrounding area – and social events.
 The Summer School also includes some time in smaller groups, where participants get to reflect and discuss their own work, led and mentored by members of the STEPS Centre.

 Materials from past summer schools